TLwen114514/RedMoon/README.md

 advantages: all the above are not mean to do a literally personal data market, though they having some technical advantages, but

 they are complex to implement and hard to operate.
-We are simplify are mode and lead to an available business model.
+We are simplify their mode and lead to an available business model.